 And all the men and women merely Players;

 And one man in his time playes many parts…

 -- Shakespeare, As You Like It

-I agree that we are all acting in a huge play, yet this play has no script.
+We are all acting in a huge play, yet this play has no script.
 It is strictly an improvisation.
 We make up the lines as we go along.
 We also can make up our character as we go.
 Some days we play the villain, others the lover.
 Some days we play a character consumed by anger and fear, other days we are kind and considerate.
 Some days we play the stressed out family member, other days the casual relaxed neighbor.

 Perhaps if we saw our daily actions and interactions simply as participation in improv theater, we might become less mired in actions, reactions, habits and attitudes.
-After all, in improvisational theater, while there is a main theme to the play (as there is in the play called "Life on Earth"), all actors are free to make up their role as they go along.
+After all, in improvisational theater, while there is a main theme to the play -- as there is in the play called "Life on Earth" -- all actors are free to make up their role as they go along.
 Each response from another actor can send the whole play careening in a new direction, with all the other actors making up their responses as they go along.

 That's How Life Is!